elij35/dungeon-crawler/README.md

 # Dungeon Crawler 2023
 Welcome to my Comp1000 Dungeon Crawler game

-This game is programmed in C# using algorithms and loops to play a 2d game through CMD
+This game is programmed in C# using algorithms and loops to play a 2D game through CMD

 ## Setting up the game
-Start by entering the map you want to play:
+### Start by entering the map you want to play:

-- For Simple map:
+- For Simple map type:
-	- Type in: simple.map
+	- load simple.map

-- For Simple2 map:
+- For Simple2 map type:
-	- Type in: load simple2.map
+	- load simple2.map

-- For Advanced map:
+- For Advanced map type:
-	- Type in: load advanced.map
+	- load advanced.map

+### Once map is loaded

-- To add advanced feautures:
+- If you wanted to add advanced (allowing mosters to move) type:
-	- Type in: advanced
+	- advanced

-- To start the game:
+- To start the game type:
-	- Type in: start
+	- start

-## In game interaction
+## Game interaction

 ### Keyboard functions
 Pressing: